sergiogc9/fox-awesome-cli/README.md

 - `--target`: Use a custom branch as target branch for the pull request.
 - `--draft`: Create the pull request as draft.
 This option is not available in some providers.

+### `push`

+This command is basically a shorthand for `git pull` with some improvements.

+This command performs:

+- Tries to execute the `git pull` command with the passed arguments as it is done using git directly.
+- If an error occurs and is one of the controlled errors, it tries to solve it.

+Controlled errors implemented:

+- If the current branch has not been pushed to remote yet, the cli pushes it to origin automatically.

 ## NodeJS commands